 Types of scoliosis include:

-- Adolescent idiopathic scoliosis: Diagnosis tends to occur when a person is
+- Adolescent idiopathic scoliosis: Diagnosis for this type of scoliosis tends to occur when a person is

-- Juvenile scoliosis: Diagnosis for this type of scoliosis tends to occur when a person is aged 4–10 years.
+- Juvenile scoliosis: Diagnosis for this type of scoliosis tends to occur in children between 4 and 10 years of age.

 The symptoms of scoliosis may include:

 - leaning to one side

 The symptoms are usually mild in adolescence but can become more severe with age.